waveform80/pisense/docs/api_array.rst

 Previews
 ========

-While you can see the state of the screen's array visually, what about arrays that you create separately with :func:`array`?
-For this, the :meth:`ScreenArray.show` method is provided:
+While you can see the state of the HAT's array visually, what about arrays that you create separately with the :func:`array` function?
+For this, the :meth:`~ScreenArray.show` method is provided:

 .. code-block:: pycon